Meet the Feldera storage engine

 We started prototyping our storage system in December.
 It took past the end of January before the first version was ready for testing.
 After that, we had to revise the approach a number of times along a few different axes.

 One axis was flexibility inside Feldera in terms of which batches were kept in memory versus storage.
 In Feldera, operators pass batches from one to another as streams, with the batch type determined at compile time.
-We initially implemented new on-storage "file" batches alongside the existing memory-based "vector" batches, which fixed the location of a batch based on a choice made at compile time.
+We initially implemented new on-storage "file" batches alongside the existing memory based "vector" batches, which fixed the location of a batch based on a choice made at compile time.
 This proved too inflexible, and soon we implemented "fallback" batches that internally encapsulated either a "file" or "vector" batch at runtime.
 This allowed us to easily adjust policies on where to store data.

 Another axis was performance.
 Our storage layer initially had poor performance, with some queries running 100× slower when storage was enabled.
 Some of this was due to too much movement between disk and memory because of the inflexible location, which we fixed as previously described.
 A lot of it was due to a poor caching layer, which we refined and improved over time.
 Another reason was that we had little intuition on which parts of the storage API were likely to be the most performance-sensitive, which we started to optimize by profiling queries that we cared about.
 We also found some unexpected performance costs, such as high locking overhead in the Rust crate for tracking metrics!
 With our improvements, some queries now run almost as fast with storage as without.